tiesen243/dotfiles/README.md

 Or change file in `~/dotfiles/assets/_background.png`

-## Note:
+> [!TIP]

-- If you dual boot and get wrong time on windows, run this command:
+> If windows display wrong time when dual boot, run this command:

 ```bash
 timedatectl set-local-rtc 1